 Step 3: Assessment of Historical Fire Insurance Maps

-The next step in this process is a compilation of the fire insurance maps.
+The next step in this process is a compilation of old fire insurance maps.

 Fire insurance maps are historical documents that gauged the combustibility of buildings within specific blocks.